Kekkodf/Infosec-Lecture-Notes/Lecture_02/Lecture_02.md

-# Answers to the questions of Lecture 02
+# Answers to the questions of Lecture 02 - Quantitative Definitions and Evaluation of Security

 To answer the following questions we need to keep in mind the following background informations.